herrera-ignacio/tcp-ip/tcp-ip-overview/README.md

 TCP is hierarchical in the sense that each higher layer protocol is supported by one or more lower layer protocols.

+With a few exceptions, the TCP/IP protocol suite does not really define any low-level protocols below the network layer.
+It usually specifies how to put IP packets into frames and how to get them out again.

 ## Five Layers

 TCP/IP _model_ is based on a __five-layer model for networking__.
 The stack is _open_, which means that there are no "secrets" as to how it works.
 Two compatible end-system applications can communicate regardless of their underlying architectures, although the connections between layers are not defined.